-I know I just wrote about the German School System a few weeks ago, but a German court decision on homeschooling that was announced today has put that unique aspect of German education in the spotlight.
+I know I just recently wrote about the German School System, but a 2009 German court decision on homeschooling put that unique aspect of German education in the spotlight.
 A Bremen couple who have been trying to get permission to homeschool their two young sons had all their legal arguments rejected.
 A Bremen superior administrative court (Oberverwaltungsgericht) told Dagmar and Tilman Neubronner (and their two attorneys) that they must send Moritz and Thomas to a normal German school and not teach them at home.

-Although I originally wrote this blog post in 2009, nothing has changed except the names of the people fighting in German courts to get the right to homeschool their children.
-It is still against the law in Germany to school your children at home. – HF
+Although I originally wrote this blog post in 2009, nothing has changed except the names of the people still fighting in German or EU courts to get the right to homeschool their children.
+It is still against the law in Germany to school your children at home.

-In an attempt to avoid the fate of other German homeschooling advocates, namely being thrown in jail, Herr Neubronner now lives in France with his two sons, while his wife holds down the fort in Bremen.
+In an attempt to avoid the fate of other German homeschooling advocates, namely being thrown in jail, Herr Neubronner was living in France with his two sons, while his wife held down the fort in Bremen.
 Other homeschoolers in Germany have been forced to leave for Austria, Great Britain, or other countries where homeschooling is allowed.
-But if you thought that foreign residents in Germany are exempt from the compulsory school attendance laws, you would be wrong.
+But if you thought that foreign residents and expats in Germany are exempt from the compulsory school attendance laws, you would be wrong.
 Americans and other foreigners living in Germany have also been prosecuted for homeschooling.

 Until recently, most Germans were unaware of the issue of homeschooling.
 After all, why would you not want to send your child to the generally excellent German schools?
 But when a 2000 PISA study (released in 2001) revealed that many German schools were weak in math, reading, and science, that embarrassing survey gave homeschooling advocates some good ammunition.
 Homeschooling became part of the German school-reform debate.
 But the German mind-set is not very open to the concept of homeschooling.
 Judges and politicians tend to reflect that attitude.
 It’s definitely an uphill battle for homeschoolers in Germany.